wjramos/meteor-aggregator/README.md

 You are now running a meteor app – accessible at `localhost:3000`

 ### Project Structure:
 - client       ( runs only on the client )
  - js          ( browser scripts )
  - stylesheets ( bundled less )
- - views ( react views )
 - server       ( runs only on the server )
+- app          ( runs on both client and server )
+ - components  ( stateless presentational components )
+ - containers  ( component-data composition and stateful components )
+ - layouts     ( arrangement )
+ - render.js   ( render app per route )
 - imports      ( modules that can be loaded either client or server, not engaged unless required )
-- public ( static assets )
+- lib          ( always-loaded utilities )
 - config       ( module configurations )

 ### Features
 - Replacement of underscore with [Lodash](https://atmospherejs.com/stevezhu/lodash)